What is Vitamin E and what does it do?

 - Prostate cancer and breast cancer

-But, Vitamin E also functions in many other capacities.
+But, it also functions in many other capacities.
 It’s helps the body increase and regulate the levels of vitamin a in the human body.
 Vitamin A is essential to keep your skin looking healthy and also in the production of pigment in your eyes.

-However, skin care and skin health is the one area where the benefits of Vitamin E are far reaching.
+However, skin care and skin health is the one area where the benefits of of it are far reaching.
 An entire industry of products has been developed because of the many benefits it provides the skin.

 Antioxidant Benefits of Vitamin E

 The most serious problems that face our skin come from UV light (ultra violet light), pollution, and misuse of drugs or other medications.
-Because Vitamin E is an antioxidant it is the first line of defense in protecting our skin against these problems or other free radicals.
+Because it’s an antioxidant it is the first line of defense in protecting our skin against these problems or other free radicals.